Shigisan Engi Emaki: Historiographical value

 In view of their themes and narration, the scrolls have a certain historiographical value with respect to the life of their time.
 So, for example, the genre scenes of the first and third scrolls show the chores of the common people, for example the peasant women drawing water from the well, washing the laundry, spinning or even breastfeeding their children.
 The scrolls also facilitate observation of the work or hobbies of common people, such as cooking, gardening, reading, and watching over children.

 Studies by historians have focused in particular on habitat, tools (oven, press), rural work, customs and social practices (such as hospitality), clothing, food and travel.

 On the other hand, the scrolls present many details of the religious and secular architecture of the time (the imperial palace, the temples and the cottages of the peasants); in the first scroll, the habitat of the rich farmer offers many details of the thatched roof, the hearth, the kitchen, the palisades ...
 The third scroll even presents a rare glimpse of the original Daibutsu statue at Tōdai-ji, which burned down in 1180.
+The subsequent reconstruction of the hall was limited to nine bays instead of the original eleven.

 The monk's journeys also occupy a large place in the narration, and include depictions of the historical Kisoji (木曽路) trade route, which connected Mino with Matsumotodaira, then finally Kyoto, as well as the small shrines and state-maintained inns along the route.
 Some details are still unclear today, such as the exact meaning of the marks drawn on some farms.